Deadline: March 31, 2022

 - Proposed citation of 50 words or fewer, highlighting the achievement(s) for which the candidate is nominated

-- Narrative statement describing the nominee’s qualifications for the award
+- Narrative statement of no longer than five pages describing the nominee’s qualifications for the award

-- Four confidential letters of support requested by the nominator, sent directly to The Franklin Institute Awards Office
+- Four confidential letters of support requested by the nominator and sent by the authors directly to The Franklin Institute Awards Office

 Director, The Franklin Institute Awards